andrastantos/anachron/docs/cpu_latte/uarch.rst

 .. note:: Fetch always runs ahead of execution, so the memory exception must be earlier in the instruction stream.

-Upon an MMU exception, the logical address for the excepting operation is stored in the EX_ADDR register.
-The bit-pattern associated with the attempted operation is stored in the EX_OP register.
-To simplify OS operation, the TLB_LAx registers are also updated with the appropriate sections of the failing LA.
+Upon an MMU exception, the logical address for the excepting operation is stored in the :code:`CSR_EADDR` register.
+To simplify OS operation, the TLB_LA registers are also updated with the appropriate sections of the failing LA.

-.. todo:: I'm not sure we want to update TLB_LAx: the reason is that if we cause an MMU exception during a TLB update, we would stomp over the value in the register, irrevocably altering process state.
+.. todo:: I'm not sure we want to update TLB_LA: the reason is that if we cause an MMU exception during a TLB update, we would stomp over the value in the register, irrevocably altering process state.
 At the same time, an MMU exception during MMU updates (such as TLB updates) is arguably a rather edge-case.
 Maybe we should defer this question and allow both behavior through an MMU configuration bit.

+.. note:: There must be a way to convey the type of operation (read/write/execute) that caused the exception.
+This is done through the exception type.
+In other words, there are three individual exceptions that the MMU can raise, up from two in Espresso.

 TLB invalidation
 ~~~~~~~~~~~~~~~~